gear-dapps/gas-less-dapps-for-hackathons/README.md

 You can find API documentation by accessing the `/api-docs` endpoint after running the service.

 Run using Docker
+You need to replace `path/to/env/file` with the path to your environment variables file on your machine.
+Please refer to the `dapp-dev/.env.example` file to create your own file
 ```bash
 docker run -dt -p 3000:3000 -v /tmp/dapp-dev:/usr/src/db --env-file path/to/env/file ghcr.io/gear-dapps/gas-less-dapps-for-hackathons/dapp-dev:latest
 ```